The Jewish Healthcare Foundation honors its Montefiore Hospital legacy, giving special attention to the health needs of the Jewish community.

-- Funded and guided the development of the Squirrel Hill Health Center – a federally-qualified health center which brings high quality, affordable physical, dental, and behavioral health care to underserved Pittsburgh residents
+- In 2006, JHF funded and guided the development of the Squirrel Hill Health Center – a federally-qualified health center which brings high quality, affordable physical, dental, and behavioral health care to underserved Pittsburgh residents

-- Maintain the vitality of local Jewish institutions, including Riverview Towers, Jewish day school health programs, synagogue and other programs
+- JHF has maintained the vitality of local Jewish institutions through various grants, including Riverview Towers, The Holocaust Center of Greater PIttsburgh, Friendship Circle, Jewish day school health programs, synagogue and other programs

 In nine bi-directional visits between 2009 and 2013, Israeli and American professionals shared best practices and collaborated around the challenge of providing patient-centered, high quality and efficient care against the backdrop of rising rates of chronic disease and resource constraints in both countries.
-In March 2009, [S1] clinicians and policy experts led by JHF were introduced to the Israeli healthcare system by policy experts convened by the Myers-JDC-Brookdale Institute in Jerusalem.
-The group also visited Clalit hospitals and was introduced to innovative models of care throughout the country.
-We learned that Israel achieved universal coverage and superior population health outcomes at half of U.S. per capita spending.
-The visit, followed by others, resulted in concrete outcomes:
+The visits resulted in concrete outcomes:

-- Informing the U.S. health care reform debate: We commissioned Brookdale’s Dr. Bruce Rosen to prepare a series of six white papers comparing and contrasting key aspects of the Israeli and American healthcare systems.
+- Informed the U.S. healthcare reform debate: We commissioned Brookdale’s Dr. Bruce Rosen to prepare a series of six white papers comparing and contrasting key aspects of the Israeli and American healthcare systems.

-- Bringing an important Israeli innovation to the U.S.: After visiting two secondary care centers in Haifa and bringing Dr. Chen Shapira (CEO of Carmel Hospital, Haifa) to Pittsburgh to deliver a keynote address to share further details, we leveraged these learnings to bring a multi-million dollar grant to create primary care resource centers in six hospitals in the Pittsburgh region.
+- Brought an important Israeli innovation to the U.S.: JHF leveraged learning from Dr. Chen Shapira and a visit to Haifa to bring a multi-million dollar grant to create primary care resource centers in six hospitals in the Pittsburgh region.

-- Engaging Israel’s large HMO in PRHI’s lean-based Perfecting Patient Care℠ training: Visits to several Clalit Health Services hospitals identified quality improvement opportunities ideal for PPC training.
-JHF funded five pilot quality improvement projects, brought Clalit staff to Pittsburgh for PPC training to help drive and support efforts, hired an Israeli quality improvement coach to support the improvement projects, and provided PPC training (in Hebrew!) to frontline staff.
+- Engaged Israel’s large HMO in PRHI’s lean-based Perfecting Patient Care℠ training: Visits to several Clalit Health Services hospitals identified quality improvement opportunities ideal for PPC training.
+JHF funded five pilot quality improvement projects, brought Clalit staff to Pittsburgh for PPC training, hired an Israeli quality improvement coach to support the improvement projects, and provided PPC training to frontline staff.
 The early stages of this engagement are described in PPC Goes International: The Israel Healthcare Quality Partnership (Feb 2013).